Online tax accounts

 If you have problems logging in and enter the wrong user ID or password multiple times, your account will be locked and you will not be able to use HMRC online services for two hours.

-If you lose your user ID and/or password and cannot get into your HMRC online services account, you may be able to retrieve them.
-More information on how to do this can be found on GOV.UK.
+If you lose your user ID and/or password and cannot get into your HMRC online services account, you may be able to retrieve them using HMRC’s retrieval service.

 To use this retrieval service, you must have already successfully enrolled for one of HMRC’s online services.
 If you have not done this, for example because you lost your user ID and password before you managed to activate a service, then you will have to request a new set of sign in details by creating a new government gateway account – you cannot ask for the original ones to be resent.